2122aaor/AXIS-AES/README.md

-# cs4601
-project for COMP4601 (Design Project B).
 An AXIS based 128-bit AES encrypter.

 A 40 stage intra-pipelined AES-128 encrypter (designed as a hardware accelerator), with an AXI stream interface.